 Rent Supplement is paid to people living in private rented accommodation who cannot provide for the cost of their accommodation from their own resources.
 In general, you will qualify for a Rent Supplement, if your only income is a social welfare payment and you satisfy the other conditions - see 'Rules' below.

 The amount of Rent Supplement you get will be calculated to ensure that your income after paying rent does not fall below a minimum level.

 If your circumstances change you may no longer qualify for Rent Supplement or the amount of your payment may change.
 Read more about Rent Supplement and changes to your circumstances.
 You can also read FAQs about Rent Supplement from the Department of Social Protection.

 Revised rent limits for the Rent Supplement scheme were announced in June 2013 and came into effect from Monday 17 June 2013.

-The Government has approved a plan for the transfer of responsibility for recipients of Rent Supplement with a long-term housing need from the Department of Social Protection to housing authorities using a new Housing Assistance Payment (HAP).
+In 2013 the Government approved a plan for the transfer of responsibility for recipients of Rent Supplement with a long-term housing need from the Department of Social Protection to housing authorities using a new Housing Assistance Payment (HAP).
 HAP has been piloted in Limerick City and County Council with further roll out to selected housing authorities during the year.
 The legislation to implement the HAP is the Housing (Miscellaneous Provisions) Bill 2014 (pdf) which is currently going through the Oireachtas.

 Rent Supplement will only be provided if the accommodation is suitable for your needs and the rent is below the maximum rent limit set for your county (see ‘Rates’ below for the current limits).